ICCR’s legal work in support of shareholders’ rights (includes litigation and amicus briefs):

 -

-- ICCR signed onto an amicus brief in support of Anthropic’s case suing the U.S. Department of War for sanctioning the company as a “supply chain risk” in retaliation for Anthropic’s refusal to enter into contracts with the War Dept without guardrails against the use of their AI technology in domestic surveillance and autonomous weapons.
-03/20/26.
+- On 03.16.26, ICCR joined an amicus (i.e., “friend of the court”) brief in support of Anthropic’s case suing the U.S. Department of War for sanctioning the company as a “supply chain risk” in retaliation for Anthropic’s refusal to enter into contracts with the War Dept. without guardrails against the use of their AI technology in domestic surveillance and autonomous weapons.
+Anthropic sued in 2 separate courts.
+On March 26, 2026, the U.S. District Court for the Northern District of California granted Anthropic’s request for a preliminary injunction, blocking the government from enforcing its supply chain risk designation of Anthropic.
+But on April 8th in the D.C.
+Circuit Court of Appeals, the court refused to grant the preliminary injunction.
+In the D.C.
+Circuit, the case now continues, and ICCR has joined in yet another amicus brief, filed on April 22, 2026, in support of Anthropic.

 - SEC Lawsuit.
 On 03/19/26, ICCR and As You Sow filed a lawsuit in federal court against the SEC, alleging that the SEC’s November announcement that it was withdrawing from the No Action process for shareholder proposals is a violation of the federal Administrative Procedure Act.
-We will be represented by Democracy Forward in this matter.
+We are represented by Democracy Forward in this matter.
 See our press release.
+See a copy of the complaint on the Harvard Law School Forum on Corporate Governance.

-- Nathan Cummings Foundation files Suit to prevent AXON from Excluding its Shareholder Proposal on Political Spending Transparency 02/18/26.
-AXON had notified the Securities and Exchange Commission (SEC) of its intent to exclude the proposal, asserting that it constitutes “micromanagement.”
-AXON settled with NCF on 03/11/26 and will allow the proposal on its proxy.
+- Nathan Cummings Foundation Files Suit to Prevent AXON from Excluding its Shareholder Proposal on Political Spending Transparency 02/18/26.
+AXON had notified the Securities and Exchange Commission (SEC) of its intent to exclude the proposal, asserting that the request for political spending disclosure constitutes “micromanagement”.
+AXON settled with NCF on 03/11/26 and agreed to detailed political spending disclosure and transparency.

 - Amicus Brief: Slaughter v.
 Trump 11/13/25.
 ICCR joined this amicus brief challenging the Administration’s attempted firing of FTC Commissioner Rebecca Kelly Slaughter